tonyscottpage/site/_bdrafts/2014-07-29-jot-drafts.markdown

 A blog of occasional observations and jottings to try to jog ("jot blog"!) the universe (or "you"-niverse) and see what, if anything, happens.
 I welcome your responses below, whether as questions, feedback, ideas or offers.

+Occasional stocktakes - showing an emerging story from "new open organisations", via "exploring whole systems" onto "pathway to new leadership".

+Which gear do we want to be in: closed, opening, quietly open or shoutinf from rooftops?

 Disclaimer: these are personal views of the author.

 Put a number in the title.
 Tweet it.
 Tidy up Tumblr.
 Delete Declan.

 _______________

-Torvald's Tit for Tat Tipping Point
 Working Wikipedia Speedier
-Bil's Behaviour Fundamentals
+Bill's Behaviour Fundamentals
-Eve's Enabling Environments
 Blowing Good Bubbles
 Open Innovation at P&G
 Sci Fi Innovation at Google
-World's Shortest Poem
 Open Everything, or Just Open Working?
 Likes as Positive Feedback at Facebook
-Resourcing, Out-sourcing, In-sourcing, Open Sourcing Wikinomics
-Borealis Lockking-Unlocking Behaviour
+Resourcing, Out-sourcing, In-sourcing, Open Sourcing Borealis Lockking-Unlocking Behaviour
-Monica Wants to Create a Millions Leaders
+Monica Wants to Create a Million Leaders
 Game Theory - Trust but Verify vs First Trust
+Blue Heeler
+Leader or leadership
+Something on Constellations
+Sustaining it - 3 minds and ripple dynamics
 _______________

 Rwanda's gap between head and tail.
 Leadership for the head, or Capacity Building for the tail.
 Or Leadership for Capacity Building.